 My good friend, Denise Grant lost both her father Jim and her mother Rose to cancer.
 Jim and Rose were always generous and kind souls and I have fond memories of them from childhood.
 They were kind.
 They seemed larger than life.
 My most enduring memory of them is their laughter; they always seemed to have so much fun together.
 In 2013, to raise awareness about colorectal cancer and to honour her father, Denise hiked Mount Kilimanjaro raising over $13,000 for cancer research.
 This was a monumental task, one she never wavered from accomplishing.
 I am so inspired by her; she gave to me the belief that people can accomplish amazing things and that no goal is too lofty.
 I am honoured to have known them and proud to carry their names in my back pocket for the Tour de Cure.

 There are so many other amazing people that I am inspired by; friends, colleagues and students who quietly find ways to deal with the day-to-day reality of having cancer or who have lost their battle but did so with such enormous grace and dignity.
 This ride is for all of them.
 It is not the distance I go that will make a lasting impact; it is the donation you provide to the BC Cancer Foundation through my Ride.
-I really believe we can conquer cancer together and its through your generosity that well be able to do it.
+I really believe we can break down cancer together and its through your generosity that well be able to do it.
 Please consider a contribution to this powerful movement with a donation.
 Funds raised through the Tour de Cure will support life-saving research and enhancements to care at the BC Cancer Agency, bringing hope to cancer patients in B.C. and beyond.
 Whatever you can give,

 Thank you in advance for your help.